upstash/gitfix/README.md

 ## How to Use
  To use GitFix, you can simply run `npm i` and create a config.json file in the root folder.
  Afterwards, you can start your own gitfix server via `npm run dev`.
- Then using `node gitfix_client.js` will fix the grammar errors given in the target repository given in the config.json.
+ Then using `node gitfix_client.js` will fix the grammar errors in the target repository given in the config.json.

 ### Requirements: